 clear-top class to remove top margin on text to align with image on the right.

 Default image styling is built into the UNL web framework for you to use.
+The image styling documented here is intended for inline images in a page.
+A 'Hero' content type is also available for the large image-and-text-and-CTA designs that are typical at the top of site homepages.
 Please note, while other markup has been used in the past for this presentational treatment, the markup below is the current supported markup and will be the markup used moving forward.

 For large, presentational images, review the UNLedu bands documentation.

 Provide a simple, subtle frame around your image.

 <div class="wdn-frame"> in this case instead of a